christinepoydence/usa-state-legislatures/README.md

 This package returns various information about a given USA state legislature- including the name of each chamber, the number of members, the term length by chamber, and whether the state has imposed term limits.

+Note: This repository just provides basic, publicly available information about US State Legislatures.
+It is not affiliated with any government entity.

 ## Install

 ```bash